Balachandran143/command-line-arguments-to-count-word/README.md

 ### End of the program.
 ## PROGRAM:
 ```
-DEVELOPED BY:KRISHNARAJ D
+DEVELOPED BY: BALACHANDRAN S
-#REGISTER NO:22005130
+#REGISTER NO: 22006708
 import sys
 fp= open(sys.argv[1])
 data=fp.read()